We are a group of socially-conscious,

 "I really enjoyed the concert last night and you guys are amazing.
 I can listen to your music everyday."

 A member of the refugee choir at the Islington Centre for Refugees and Migrants

-"We would like to thank you and the World Harmony Orchestra very much for playing at the Islington Holocaust Memorial Day event.The music composed by Ilse Weber and the poem you set to music were incredibly moving and the performance was very impressive."
+"Thank you very much for playing at the Islington Holocaust Memorial Day event.The music composed by Ilse Weber and the poem you set to music were incredibly moving and the performance was very impressive."